Railway Investigation Report R97T0075

 Canadian Pacific Railway indicated that there have been five similar failures since 1994.
 These all occurred to truck side frames where roof liners were applied at Procor Limited.
-The ambient temperatures at the time of all five truck side frame failures were recorded to be below minus 20 degrees Celsius.
-All five truck side frames met Class B steel specifications and were manufactured between 1965 and 1975.
+The ambient temperatures at the time of all five truck side frame failures were recorded to be below minus 20 °C. All five truck side frames met Class B steel specifications and were manufactured between 1965 and 1975.
 Four of the failures resulted in derailments.

 CN records indicate that, since 1994, five truck side frame failures occurred.
 Their records do not indicate further details as to where and why these failures occurred.